-You can buy engraved or otherwise personalised products from the marketplaces, but they don’t fit cleanly into their shopping system.
+You can buy engraved or otherwise personalized products from the marketplaces, but they don’t fit cleanly into their shopping system.
 Amazon has even imposed limits on “novelty” items.

-So personalised items are still a good fit for independent web stores.
+So personalized items are still a good fit for independent web stores.
 Trophy Store is one example of an online retailer in this area.

 Your Own Unique Brand or Invention

-Many marketplace sellers have unique products, created from white-label Chinese imports or combined “bundles” of other products.
+Many marketplace sellers have unique products, either private label Chinese imports or combined “bundles” of other products.
 That may be enough to distinguish products from competitors on the marketplaces, but they aren’t really unique.